noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ### Verification of Unit Root Presence in the Dataset

-This code allows you to verify whether the time series data in the datasets/preprocessed directory contains any unit root processes.
+This code allows you to verify whether the time series data $A_i$ in the datasets/preprocessed directory contains any unit root processes.
 If unit root processes are present, the unit_root_count value will be greater than 0.
+In MIAO theory, since all $A_i$ are required to be stationary, the unit_root_count should be 0.

 ```python
 from glob import glob